tobiasbriones/blog/math/swe/drawing/an-excited-time-drawing-mandala-fractals-today-2023-04-06/index.md

 ---

+Today at this moment, I was thinking about fractals and mandalas.
+I'm always thinking about these concepts, but I just got excited about it and stayed playing with some drawings I figured out.

+It's a way to feel better, that I'm doing what I love, I just had to do it even though I had no schedule for that.

+Among being a mathematician, engineer, philosopher, entrepreneur, gamer, and others..., being an artist who designs the meaning of all this knowledge is part of my stance.

+I've wished to formalize the MathSwe logo, so it can be defined declaratively via recursion or an elegant equation instead of Photopea or raster graphics.

+So, I've been playing with some recursion and fractals once in a while the last days.

-One example is the above drawing with animation I was checking the last time:
+One example is the below drawing with animation I was checking last time:

 ![Basic Fractal with Circles](basic-fractal-with-circles.gif)